mpinheiro19/SimpleBlackJackGame/README.md

 # Simple Blackjack Game
-A 50/50 code along OOP practice and VS Code features for learning purposes
+A 50/50 *almost* code along OOP practice and VS Code features for learning purposes

+## This project is part of Jose Portilla Python 3 Bootcamp:
+Link to Udemy course [click here](https://www.udemy.com/share/101W94CUYZdlxTTHg=/)

-## ToDo
+### ToDo
 Some functions to implement the logic part of the game:
 - [x] Classes
 - [x] Methods
 - [ ] Functions
 - [ ] Logic

-## Initializing
+### Initializing
 The blackjack.py file has the full python code